ykang/gratis/README.md

 References
 ----------

-- Kang, Y., Hyndman, R., and Li, F. (2018) _Efficient generation of time series with diverse and controllable characteristics.
+- Kang, Y., Hyndman, R., and Li, F. (2018).
+Efficient generation of time series with diverse and controllable characteristics.
 Working paper.